 But Nadia had taken the promotion anyway.
 She had decided that she couldn’t let the stress of public speaking get in her way.
 She had worked too hard, come too far.
 And this promotion was her reward for all of that.

 The night before her first big presentation as a company executive, she had thought back to the year before.
 She had met up with an old friend, who relayed story after story of successful pitches he had been giving to investors.

 Nadia had to stop him mid-story.
 She knew he also had a fear of public speaking.
-They had shared their speaking horror stories with another and had helped build each other’s confidence up nights before presentations.
+They had shared their speaking horror stories with one another and had helped build each other’s confidence up nights before presentations.
 How was he so confident now?
 She had to ask.

-He replied with two simple words: beta blockers.
+He replied with two simple words: beta-blockers.

 He had received a prescription from his doctor for a small dose to take an hour before giving his pitch.
 Walking into those presentations, he wasn’t shaky, his voice was steady, and he was fully focused.

 Nadia had thought about her own stress, about her own sleepless nights.
 She thought back to breathing exercises, power poses, and all of the other things she had tried that proved to be useless.
 Envious of her friend’s newly found confidence, she immediately booked an appointment with her doctor and got a prescription for herself.